Code of Conduct

 Duties: Have fun and get to know members.

-Requirements: A promotion to Private requires a member to have met all of the Lieutenants within their assigned squad and learned the schedule and times for events and meetings.
+Requirements: A promotion to Private requires a member to have met (at minimum) all of the Lieutenants or officers within their assigned squad and learned the schedule and times for events and meetings.

-Duties: A Private will add all squad members within their squad, meet all officers, and attend squad events.
+Duties: A Private will make an effort to add all squad members within their squad, meet all officers, and attend squad events.

 Reports to: Lieutenants and higher.

-Requirements: A First Sergeant must be active in their squad and community for a minimum of 4 weeks, have full knowledge of the Ranking Structure and Code of Conduct (or at minimum, where to find both on the website, learned the whole rank structure, and knows the chain of command in their battalion.
-Must have hosted 1 or more game nights, attended workshops, and/or recruited members.
+Requirements: A First Sergeant must be active in their squad and community for a minimum of 4 weeks, have full knowledge of the Ranking Structure and Code of Conduct (or at minimum, where to find both on the website) and know the chain of command in their battalion.
+First Sergeants must have hosted 1 or more game nights and/or recruited 1 or more members.

-Duties: As a trial squad officer rank; a First Sergeant will learn how to recruit properly, will know how to promote and keep track of when members will be granted automatic promotions, will be expected to be reasonably active on the forums, and will be trained to be a Lieutenant.
-A First Sergeant has to co-host at least 1 game night a week and train lower ranks to host and take attendance properly.
+Duties: As an 'officer-in-training' rank; a First Sergeant will learn how to recruit properly, will know how to promote and keep track of when members will be granted automatic promotions, will be expected to be reasonably active on the forums and/or the Discord, and will be trained to be a Lieutenant.
+A First Sergeant must co-host at least 1 game night a week and train lower ranks to host and take attendance properly.

 Reports to: Lieutenants and higher.

 Requirements: Lieutenants must be in the community for a minimum of 4 weeks.
 A Lieutenant is expected to know the entire Ranking Structure and Code of Conduct, as well as having passed the officer test for their rank.
 As an officer of a squad, Lieutenants are expected to change their gamer tag to reflect the NMO community and their position.